rldunnam/nginxVersionChecker/README.md

 ## Acknowledgments

 - NGINX team for maintaining clear version information on their download page
-- BeautifulSoup library for HTML parsing capabilities
+- The open-source community for Python libraries used in this project